mihaimorosan/mihaimorosan/README.md

 ## Hi there 👋 My name is Mihai Morosan!

 ### I am Currently a Fourth Year Student at Ryerson University!
-- 🔭 I’m currently working on a Django based blog website!
+- 🔭 I’m currently working on integrating XML with Java Spring!
 - 🌱 I’m currently learning game development using Unity!
 - 🥅 My current goals are to launch my own portfolio webpage!
 - ⚡ Fun fact: I like to play video games with my friends as well as playing guitar / piano!